InsertKoinIO/koin/docs/setup/koin.md

 ### **Ktor**

-Add `koin-ktor` dependency to your multiplatform application:
+Add `koin-ktor` dependency to your Ktor application:

 ```groovy
 dependencies {